lostallmymoney/Razer_Mouse_Linux/README.md

 As an alpha version, there might be bugs.

 ## CONFIGURATION
-The configuration file `keyMap.txt` has the following syntax:
+The configuration file `keyMap.txt` has the following syntax

     `config=<configName>` set the name of the following config.
 The initial loaded config be `defaultConfig` unless specified as argument.